Vanderbilt stunned No. 22 Missouri 21-14 on Saturday at Vanderbilt Stadium.

 Vanderbilt found itself in a dogfight in the fourth quarter tied at 14-all.
-Neal had come in to spell Hasan and had orchestrated a drive to Mizzou 21 as the clock ticked near nine minutes to play.
+Neal had come in to spell Hasan and had orchestrated a drive to the Mizzou 21 as the clock ticked near nine minutes to play.

-On 3rd-and-7, Neal through to the right for redshirt-freshman Cam Johnson.
+On 3rd-and-7, Neal threw to the right for redshirt-freshman Cam Johnson.
 Johnson made the catch and had a lot of green in from of him – he powered his way in from 21 yards out giving Vandy a 21-14 lead.

 The Commodores would never trail again.